 - Contact multiple agencies to compare services offered and then decide what’s best for you and your home; take notes on when you contact the agency, whom you speak with, and details on what’s available.

-- You may be asked to provide documentation to prove that you qualify for assistance, such as: house deed, most recent mortgage statement, homeowner’s insurance policy, tax returns, property tax statement, pay stubs or proof of Social Security income, or a government-issued photo ID such as a driver’s license.
+- You may be asked to provide documentation to prove that you qualify for assistance.
+Documents can include your house deed, most recent mortgage statement, homeowners insurance policy, tax returns, property tax statement, pay stubs or proof of Social Security income, or a government-issued photo ID such as a driver’s license.

 If you do arrange for someone to assist you, always ask to see their ID before having them enter your house or property.